zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

      - String, default ``Ninja``.
 The `CMake Generator`_ to use to create a build system.
 (To set a generator for a single build, see the :ref:`above example <west-building-generator>`)
+   * - ``build.guess-dir``
+     - String, instructs west whether to try to guess what build folder to use when ``build.dir-fmt`` is in use and not enough information is available to resolve the build folder name.
+Can take these values:

+         - ``never`` (default): Never try to guess, bail out instead and require the user to provide a build folder with ``-d``.
+         - ``runners``: Try to guess the folder when using any of the 'runner' commands.
+These are typically all commands that invoke an external tool, such as ``flash`` and ``debug``.
    * - ``build.pristine``
      - String.
 Controls the way in which ``west build`` may clean the build folder before building.
 Can take the following values: